DovarFalcone/dovarfalcone.github.io/recipes/_posts/2023-01-12-Cranberry-Relish.md

 ## Instructions

-1. In a food processor, chop cranberries and apple.
+1. In a food processor, chop the cranberries and small apple until they are finely chopped.

-2. Transfer to a bowl, add and mix remaining ingredients
+2. Transfer the chopped cranberries and apple to a mixing bowl.

-> Best served chilled
+3. Add the mashed banana and crushed pineapple to the bowl.
+Mix everything together until well combined.

+4. Cover the bowl and refrigerate the relish for at least an hour to allow the flavors to meld together.

+5. Best served chilled, enjoy your homemade Cranberry Relish as a perfect addition to your Thanksgiving spread or any other occasion.

 Enjoy!